shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-06-UsingCloudStorage.md

 <img src='{{ site.baseurl }}/img/my-first-extension/empty-admin-page.png'/>
 </p>

 Click on `Create items` to start adding content.
-This will redirect you to `CMS` interface where you can manage the content for your extension.
+This will redirect you to the `CMS` interface where you can manage the content for your extension.
+Apps that get content from Shoutem CMS will immediately show new content, once you edit it.

 <p class="image">
 <img src='{{ site.baseurl }}/img/my-first-extension/empty-cms.png'/>